YosysHQ/fpga-toolchain/DEVELOPMENT.md

 `COMPILE_NEXTPNR_ECP5=1 ./build.sh <arch>`

-If you are building the bba files in a separate working folder, you will need to copy the bba package into `./_packages/build_linux_x86_64/ecp5-bba-noarch-nightly.tar.gz` before running `build.sh` (this is how the CI build works)
+If you are building the bba files in a separate working folder, you will need to `mkdir -p ./_packages/build_linux_x86_64/` and then copy the bba package into `./_packages/build_linux_x86_64/ecp5-bba-noarch-nightly.tar.gz` before running `build.sh` (this is how the CI build works)

 Some other info that may be useful if trying to build nextpnr on a new platform: